ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 Implemented projects are being added to a number of arrays to track state between years, including implementedProjectIds, implementedFinancedProjects, implementedRenewableProjects, and so on.
 This was done to stay within existing app patterns.
 We should refactor for a single source of truth where implemented project objects have knowledge of their own state.

+#### TODO
+- gameYearsImplemented - renewable projects cannot be unimplemented after first year so we shouldn't need this anymore